Rocky Balboa: Creed (2015)

-9 years since Rocky's very last fight in Vegas and he is now in his late sixties, his brother-in-law Paulie had died in 2012.
-In addition, his statue has been re-installed at the Philadelphia Museum of Art at the very bottom of the steps.
-3 years later, in 2015, Rocky is visited at Adrian's by Donnie Creed (Michael B. Jordan) – Apollo's illegitimate son, who grew up serving time at a juvenile detention center in Los Angeles.
-After Donnie grew up, he worked as a securities firm at the Smith Boardley Financial Group, but eventually resigned to be a boxer and moved to Philadelphia.
-Donnie meets Rocky at Adrian's restaurant and requests him to train him, but Rocky is reluctant to come back to the sport of boxing after his brain damage and a one-off comeback.
-Days after his initial offer, Rocky recommends him to his friend, Pete Sporino (Ritchie Coster), who currently runs Mighty Mick's Gym.
-After deep thought, Rocky finally agrees to take Donnie as his new protégé.
+Nine years since his last fight in Vegas, Rocky is now in his late sixties, his brother-in-law Paulie having died in 2012.
+Rocky is visited at his restaurant by Donnie Creed (Michael B. Jordan) – Apollo Creed's illegitimate son.
+Donnie asks Rocky to train him, but Rocky is reluctant to return to boxing after his brain damage and one-off comeback.
+Days after his initial offer, Rocky recommends Donnie to his friend, Pete Sporino (Ritchie Coster), who currently runs Mighty Mick's Gym.
+After deep thought, Rocky agrees to take Donnie on as his new protégé.

-Wanting to train in the old-school style, Donnie moves in with Rocky, staying in Paulie's former room.
-Donnie notices an old picture of Rocky and his son, Robert (an actual picture of Sylvester Stallone and a young Sage Stallone), Rocky reveals that Robert had moved to Vancouver with his girlfriend, because of the difficulties he faced trying to be independent in Philadelphia, but does check on his father every now and then.
-Pete, who initially wanted Rocky to be a part of his son, Leo's (Gabriel Rosado) team, challenges Donnie to fight his son, in which Rocky shows reluctance again, but then both agree.
+Wanting to train in the old-school style, Donnie moves in with Rocky, staying in Paulie's old room.
+Donnie notices an old picture of Rocky and his son, Robert (an actual picture of Sylvester Stallone and a young Sage Stallone), Rocky reveals Robert had moved to Vancouver with his girlfriend, because of the difficulties he faced trying to be independent in Philadelphia, but checks in on his father every now and then.
+Pete, who wanted Rocky to be a part of his son, Leo's (Gabriel Rosado) team, challenges Donnie to fight Leo.

 Instead of training at Mighty Mick's Gym, Rocky takes Donnie to train at the Front Street Gym, where he surprises Donnie with a corner team and apparel.
-Before the fight, Pete pulls Rocky aside to address the rumors of Donnie being Apollo's son, which Rocky confirms, and tells him that he should not speak of it to anyone else.
-After Donnie's win, the media heavily publicized the story of Apollo's infidelity, which catches the eye of Tommy Holiday (Graham McTavish), who is looking for the final person to fight his trainee, light-heavyweight champion "Pretty" Ricky Conlan (Tony Bellew).
+Before the fight with Leo, Pete pulls Rocky aside to address the rumours of Donnie being Apollo's son, which Rocky confirms, and tells him that he should not speak of it to anyone else.
+After Donnie defeats Leo, the media heavily publicize the story of Apollo's infidelity, which catches the eye of Tommy Holiday (Graham McTavish), who is looking for a final opponent for light-heavyweight champion "Pretty" Ricky Conlan (Tony Bellew).